 Matthew 7:9-12 NIV

 “Which of you, if your son asks for bread, will give him a stone?
 Or if he asks for a fish, will give him a snake?
 If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!
 So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.

 After instructing us to ask of God, Jesus compares God’s generosity with that of a human father.
-As a human father I was inclined to provide my children with what they needed.
-I gave them that was good for them.
+As a human father, I was inclined to provide my children with what they needed.
+I gave them what was good for them.